Anjana's Grey Hair Transformation

 And the ones who liked it said…

-When the transition is done, and I have a single natural colour, the compliments are all around, ‘you look awesome’.
-‘The haircut and your natural hair suit you’ ‘you must try modelling’.
-Well, more than verbal compliments, I read the acceptance in the eyes of my near and dear ones!
+When the transition was done, and I had a single natural colour, the compliments were all around: ‘You look awesome!’
+‘The haircut and your natural hair suit you!’
+‘You must try modelling!’.
+Well, more than verbal compliments, I read the acceptance in the eyes of my near and dear ones.

 anjana gray hair blogger india indian asian www.sparklingsilvers.com

-Do men and women have different approach to dyeing hair?
+Do men and women have different approaches to dyeing hair?

-Men don’t see any pressure dyeing their hair.
+Men don’t see any pressure in dyeing their hair.

 Hair care

-Oiling regularly followed by a scalp massage works for me.
+Oiling regularly, followed by a scalp massage, works for me.
 It strengthens the hair roots and boosts hair growth.
 My hair care routine is as simple as oiling, shampooing and conditioning every third day of hair wash.
 I use Garnier Fructis Pure Clean Shampoo (a paraben and silicone-free shampoo that doesn’t hurt my pocket) and OGX Nourishing+ coconut milk conditioner.
 Also, I use Neutrogena Anti-Residue shampoo once a week to eliminate product build-up and residue from my hair.
+My favourite purple shampoo to deal with brassy hair is Schwarzkopf Professional Goodbye Yellow Neutralising & Anti-Yellow Sulfate Free Purple Shampoo.

-You may also like: 13 Grey Hair Care Tips
+You may also like reading: 13 Grey Hair Care Tips

 Self-discovery!
 I was never this confident and self-contented before.
 I love myself more than I did while dyeing my hair.